aragon/app-legacy/docs/linkOdsLibrary.md

         ```

     With this setup, any change made to the `@aragon/ods` library files will trigger an automatic rebuild of the package.
-    Consequently, the Aragon App server will be reloaded, ensuring that the latest changes from the ODS library are integrated.
+    Consequently, the cdDAO App server will be reloaded, ensuring that the latest changes from the ODS library are integrated.